Torre The Point

-Torre The Point is an office skyscraper in Guayaquil, Ecuador.
-Built between 2011 and 2014, the tower stands at 136.5 m tall with 36 floors and is currently the tallest building in Ecuador, but it will be surpassed by Maxximus Guayaquil, YOO Guayaquil, or The Hills North Central Tower if the construction is completed.
-It is also part of the Ciudad del Río complex.
-Ecuadorian architect Christian Wiese was in charge of the construction of the tower, while Sergio Torassa, the executive president of Pronobis, was in charge of financing for the project.
+The Point is an office skyscraper located in Guayaquil, Ecuador.
+Built between 2011 and 2013, the building stands at a height of 136.5 m with 36 floors.
+It is currently the second-tallest building in Ecuador after Torre Maxximus, which surpassed it in September 2026.
+The skyscraper forms part of the Ciudad del Río complex.
+Ecuadorian architect Christian Wiese led the design and construction of the building, while Sergio Torassa, executive president of Pronobis, managed the project financing.